viamrobotics/docs/docs/how-tos/image-data.md

 **7. (Optional) Trigger sync with custom logic**

 By default, the captured data syncs at the regular interval you specified in the data capture config.
-If you need to trigger sync in a different way, see [Trigger cloud sync conditionally](/how-tos/trigger-sync/) for a documented example of syncing data only at certain times of day.
+If you need to trigger sync in a different way, see [Conditional cloud sync](/how-tos/conditional-sync/) for a documented example of syncing data only at certain times of day.

 {{% /tablestep %}}
 {{< /table >}}